lkiesow/leihs-wiki/Deployment.md

 2. Ensure your `v3` server is at version [3.45.1](https://github.com/leihs/leihs/releases/tag/3.45.1).
 For this follow our upgrade instructions described [here](https://github.com/leihs/leihs/wiki/Upgrades).

-3. Export your data from your `v3` server and import it into the new `v4` server.
-Our Ansible example command:
+3. Export your data from your `v3` server and import it into the new `v4` server:
 ```
 ansible-playbook import-v3-into-v4_play.yml -i <YOUR_OWN_INVENTORY>
 ```